CodeMan99/talk-project-approach/slides.md

 # Project Approach

-Using software development to finish dull tasks
+Using software development to finish dull tasks.

 ---